Code-With-Abdul-67/PhonSint/README.md

  <h2>Usage</h2>

  python3 PhonSint.py "Number with country code"

- You can also add --ouput result.json to get the summary of phone number in a form of JSON file.
+ Added save to file function which allows you to save the report as a text file in local directory.